Ruby Client for the Workflows API

 in the section titled Which client should I use?.

 View the Client Library Documentation for this library, google-cloud-workflows, to see the convenience methods for constructing client objects.
-Reference documentation for the client objects themselves can be found in the client library documentation for the versioned client gems: google-cloud-workflows-v1beta.
+Reference documentation for the client objects themselves can be found in the client library documentation for the versioned client gems: google-cloud-workflows-v1, google-cloud-workflows-v1beta.

 See also the Product Documentation for more usage information.